EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ## Security Considerations

-EDHOC authenticated with asymmetric Diffie-Hellman keys have similar security properties as EDHOC authenticated with asymmetric signature keys with a few small differences:
+EDHOC authenticated with static Diffie-Hellman keys have similar security properties as EDHOC authenticated with signature keys with a few small differences:

-   *  Repudiation: In EDHOC authenticated with asymmetric signature keys, Party U could theoretically prove that Party V performed a run of the protocol by presenting the private ephemeral key, and vice versa.
+   *  Repudiation: In EDHOC authenticated with signature keys, Party U could theoretically prove that Party V performed a run of the protocol by presenting the private ephemeral key, and vice versa.
 Note that storing the private ephemeral keys violates the protocol requirements.
-With asymmetric Diffie-Hellman key authentication, both parties can always deny having participated in the protocol, this is similar to EDHOC with symmetric key authentication.
+With static Diffie-Hellman key authentication, both parties can always deny having participated in the protocol, this is similar to EDHOC with symmetric key authentication.

-   *  Key compromise impersonation (KCI): In EDHOC authenticated with asymmetric signature keys, EDHOC provides KCI protection against an attacker having access to the long term key or the ephemeral secret key.
+   *  Key compromise impersonation (KCI): In EDHOC authenticated with signature keys, EDHOC provides KCI protection against an attacker having access to the long term key or the ephemeral secret key.
 In EDHOC authenticated with symmetric keys, EDHOC provides KCI protection against an attacker having access to the ephemeral secret key, but not against an attacker having access to the long-term PSK.
-With asymmetric Diffie-Hellman key authentication, KCI protection would be provided against an attacker having access to the long-term Diffie-Hellman key, but not to an attacker having access to the ephemeral secret key.
+With static Diffie-Hellman key authentication, KCI protection would be provided against an attacker having access to the long-term Diffie-Hellman key, but not to an attacker having access to the ephemeral secret key.
 Note that the term KCI has typically been used for compromise of long-term keys, and that an attacker with access to the ephemeral secret key can only attack that specific protocol run.

 ## Message Sizes